 Class codes and role clarity

-Roofing payroll is not “one bucket” in real life.
+Roofing payroll is not one bucket in real life.
 Underwriters and auditors care about the difference between:

 - Roofer laborers and installers